LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 ## Restart Application Process

 I was uncertain about my next steps and only vaguely entertained the idea of "transferring to another university to obtain a degree," a process that could potentially take years.
-So after a lot of goading from my family and partner, in October I reluctantly chose to give my current university another chance and pleaded with them to readmit me.
+In October I reluctantly chose to give my current university another chance and pleaded with them to readmit me.
 The process went suprising smoothly and I got a new I-20 with _four years_ duration in a short period.
 During the whole process, I didn't communicate with the university's international student office directly.

 ## US Visa Application